SparkPost/bouncy-sink/CONFIGURING.md

 Logfile shows
 - date/time
 - logging name 'consume-mail'
-- Thread ID
 - Level (=INFO mostly)
 - inbound filename
 - inbound mail `To:` address
 - inbound mail `From:` address
 - actions taken e.g. `Open, Click, OpenAgain, ClickAgain, OOB sent, FBL sent`

-You may see benign filesystem errors as noted in "Behaviour under load" above.
 Application-level errors are marked in the actions area, with prefix **`!`** for example `!FBL not sent, Return-Path not recognized as SparkPost`